graehu/NoAlloc/readme.md

 - Managing changing data/binary layouts of types
     - Especially in the resources because they're managed by plugin!
     - will need a consistent header for ALL resources that can be error checked.

-# Fragmentation

-The language should allow you to specifically unload blobs.
-When loading and unloading blobs the language is making heap allocations to seat them in.
-To avoid fragmentation over long periods of run time, when a blob is unloaded all blobs will need to be reseated. meaning all pointers will need to be fixed up too.

-So pointers would need a bit of extra weight, they'd have an understanding of what blob their data is within.
-On a reseat all blobs would calculate their delta displacement in memory, then store that in their headers.
-Next all pointers are itterated to update based on the memory delta.
-Finally the blob is reseated.

-Ideally pointers should be mostly invisible.

 # Unfounded ideas!
 - no auto objects on the stack! i.e. my_game = Resource("my_game.blob") in function scope.